awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 The following limitations currently apply to Aurora global databases:
 + Aurora global databases are available in certain AWS Regions and for specific Aurora MySQL and Aurora PostgreSQL versions only\.
 For more information, see [Aurora global databases](Concepts.Aurora_Fea_Regions_DB-eng.Feature.GlobalDatabase.md)\.
 + Aurora global databases have certain configuration requirements for supported Aurora DB instance classes, maximum number of AWS Regions, and so on\.
 For more information, see [Configuration requirements of an Amazon Aurora global database](aurora-global-database-getting-started.md#aurora-global-database.configuration.requirements)\.
 + Managed planned failover for Aurora global databases requires one of the following Aurora database engines:
   + Aurora MySQL with MySQL 8\.0 compatibility, version 3\.01\.0 and higher
   + Aurora MySQL with MySQL 5\.7 compatibility, version 2\.09\.1 and higher
   + Aurora MySQL with MySQL 5\.6 compatibility, version 1\.23\.1 and higher
   +  Aurora PostgreSQL versions 13\.3 and higher, 12\.4 and higher, 11\.9 and higher, and 10\.14 and higher
++ Aurora global databases can't fail over from a primary to a secondary DB cluster when the primary and secondary have different DB engine versions—whether major, minor, or patch versions\.
 + Aurora global databases currently don't support the following Aurora features:
   + Aurora multi\-master clusters
   + Aurora Serverless v1